brianfarris/MAB_blogpost/MAB_blogpost.md

   <img src="figs/epsilongreedy.png"  height="300"  hspace="50" vspace="10">
 </figure>

 The most straightforward algorithm for continuously balancing exploration with exploitation is called "epsilon-greedy".
 A schematic diagram for the algorithm is shown above.
 Here, we pull a randomly chosen arm a fraction &epsilon; of the time.
 The other 1-&epsilon; of the time, we pull the arm which we estimate to be the most profitable.
-As each arm is pulled and rewards are received, our extimates of arm values are updated.
+As each arm is pulled and rewards are received, our estimates of arm values are updated.
 This method can be thought of a a continuous testing setup, where we devote a fraction &epsilon; of our resources to testing.

 The following python code implements a simple 10-Armed Bandit using the epsilon-greedy algorithm.
 The payout rate of the arms are normally distributed with mean=0 and sigma=1.
 Gaussian noise is also added to the rewards, also with mean=0 and sigma=1.
 This setup mirrors that of <a href="https://webdocs.cs.ualberta.ca/~sutton/book/the-book.html">Sutton and Barto</a>, Section 2.1.